-DaVinci Resolve control panel benefits
+DaVinci Resolve Advanced Control Surface benefits

 Of course you can use DaVinci Resolve with your mouse and keyboard or with a pen and tablet however ideally for grading you should use all the benefits that come with the DaVinci Resolve control panel.
-Whether it's the Micro or Mini control panel, or the Advanced control panel with the custom backlit keys featuring RGB color and intensity to suit your mood and taste, these panels will dramatically improve your creative throughput and will definitely impress your clients.
+The custom backlit keys featuring RGB color and intensity to suit your mood and taste look amazing in a darkened room and will definitely impress your clients.